We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Follow Through: Ensure that your dog complies with the command.
 Use positive reinforcement to reward correct behavior and correct any mistakes promptly and fairly.

 Remember, consistency is key.
-The more consistently you enforce this principle, the more reliably your dog will respond to your commands.
+The more consistently you follow this principle, the more reliably your dog will respond to your commands.
 Start training with this mindset, and you'll see a dramatic improvement in your dog's behavior and your ability to communicate effectively.